Czech Republic Travel Information

 A reciprocal health agreement with the UK entitles citizens with a European Health Insurance Card (EHIC) to free emergency health care.
 However, medical insurance is still advised.

 Tipping in restaurants is optional and no service charge is added to bills.
-Gratuities of 10% are expected if the service is good.
+Gratuities of about 10 percent are expected for good service.
 Taxi drivers are tipped by rounding up the fare at the end of the journey.

 The majority of visits to the Czech Republic are trouble-free, although the country has a risk of indiscriminate terrorist attacks, which it shares with the rest of the world.
 Petty theft is on the increase, especially in Prague, and visitors should be vigilant about their belongings particularly on public transport and around the main tourist sites.
 Violent crime is rare.